blocknetdx/documentation/docs/service-nodes/setup.md

     rating of 1,800 TB TBW, which, according to
     [this review](https://www.youtube.com/watch?v=iFXjC7k1OOw) makes
     it not very suitable to be used in an application that writes to it frequently.
+(Note, Samsung NVMe drives and/or any NVMe drives rated for industrial use are probably quite *durable* and suitable for supporting an archival ETH node.)
 More discussions about HW details can be found in the #hydra channel of
     [Blocknet Discord](https://discord.gg/cQ9JNyNRW4).